naver/fixture-monkey/docs/content/v1.0.x/release-notes/_index.md

 Add handling when using an ArbitraryIntrospector that does not match the property type.
 Add a log entry if the property is of a container type, and throw an exception if the property is of a concrete type.

+Add better support Kotest by modifying `giveMeArb` more Kotlin-like, by adding `setArb` API.

 sectionEnd

 sectionStart